mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 PHYSICAL CHARACTERISTICS
-The Nenlat are trilateral beings with a rounded barrel-shaped body approximately one metre in diameter and 1.2 metres tall.
-From that body, a tripod of three dexterous legs adds another half metre to the height of these beings.
+The Nenlat are trilateral beings with a rounded barrel-shaped body approximately one meter in diameter and 1.2 meters tall.
+From that body, a tripod of three dexterous legs adds another half meter to the height of these beings.
 In addition to the legs, the Nenlat have three arms, three flippers and a forward-facing head with a long tentacle- like stringer protruding from the back of the neck.
 This stinger ends